The Lion of Judah

 “When the Lamb opened one of the seals,… I looked, and behold, a white horse.
 He who sat on it had a bow; and a crown was given to him, and he went out conquering and to conquer.”
 (Revelation 6:1-2)

 At the Cross Jesus died as the Lamb.
 At His inauguration in Heaven He stood as the Lion of the Tribe of Judah.
-Now, riding on the white horse, the bow showing that He is a warrior, Jesus still has a work to accomplish.
+Now, riding on the white horse, the bow showing that He is a hunter of men, Jesus still has a work to accomplish.
 Each act of opening the Seals on the Scroll will bring Him closer to His reward of the Kingdom.